FREYR Battery (NYSE:FREY) Shares Gap Up to $10.89

 FREYR Battery SA (NYSE:FREY) gapped up prior to trading on Wednesday .
 The stock had previously closed at $10.89, but opened at $11.54.
 FREYR Battery shares last traded at $11.34, with a volume of 5,358 shares trading hands.

 Several equities analysts have issued reports on FREY shares.
 Zacks Investment Research downgraded shares of FREYR Battery from a “hold” rating to a “sell” rating in a research note on Friday, November 19th.
-Pareto Securities started coverage on shares of FREYR Battery in a research note on Monday, August 23rd.
-They issued a “buy” rating and a $20.00 price objective for the company.
-JPMorgan Chase & Co. started coverage on shares of FREYR Battery in a research note on Thursday, November 18th.
-They issued a “neutral” rating for the company.
-Finally, Credit Suisse Group started coverage on shares of FREYR Battery in a research note on Tuesday, October 12th.
-They issued an “outperform” rating for the company.
-One investment analyst has rated the stock with a sell rating, one has given a hold rating and four have issued a buy rating to the stock.
-According to data from MarketBeat, FREYR Battery has a consensus rating of “Buy” and an average price target of $19.33.
+Pareto Securities assumed coverage on shares of FREYR Battery in a research note on Monday, August 23rd.
+They set a “buy” rating and a $20.00 target price for the company.
+Credit Suisse Group assumed coverage on shares of FREYR Battery in a research note on Tuesday, October 12th.
+They set an “outperform” rating for the company.
+Finally, JPMorgan Chase & Co. assumed coverage on shares of FREYR Battery in a research note on Thursday, November 18th.
+They set a “neutral” rating for the company.
+One research analyst has rated the stock with a sell rating, one has given a hold rating and four have given a buy rating to the company’s stock.
+Based on data from MarketBeat, the company presently has a consensus rating of “Buy” and an average target price of $19.33.

 The firm has a market cap of $1.32 billion, a price-to-earnings ratio of -3.20 and a beta of -0.12.
 The company has a 50 day moving average price of $10.78.

-Institutional investors and hedge funds have recently made changes to their positions in the company.
-Rockefeller Capital Management L.P. acquired a new stake in shares of FREYR Battery during the third quarter worth about $96,000.
+A number of hedge funds and other institutional investors have recently bought and sold shares of FREY.
+Rockefeller Capital Management L.P. purchased a new position in FREYR Battery during the third quarter worth about $96,000.
 PNC Financial Services Group Inc. purchased a new position in FREYR Battery during the third quarter worth about $113,000.
 NEXT Financial Group Inc purchased a new position in FREYR Battery during the third quarter worth about $118,000.
 Penserra Capital Management LLC purchased a new position in FREYR Battery during the third quarter worth about $120,000.
-Finally, Wolverine Asset Management LLC purchased a new position in FREYR Battery during the third quarter worth about $138,000.
-Institutional investors and hedge funds own 68.21% of the company’s stock.
+Finally, Wolverine Asset Management LLC purchased a new position in FREYR Battery in the third quarter valued at about $138,000.
+68.21% of the stock is owned by hedge funds and other institutional investors.

 About FREYR Battery (NYSE:FREY)